What can I do with EchoLink?

 and above, with a few limitations.
 However, Linux is not an officially supported platform for EchoLink.

-EchoLink available for a smartphone or PDA, such as an iPhone or a Windows Pocket PC?
+EchoLink available for smartphones and tables, such as an iPhone or an Android phone?

-capability.
-An edition of EchoLink for the Apple iPhone and iPod touch is now available, free of charge, at the App Store.
-You must already be a validated EchoLink user before you can use
+Yes!
+An edition of EchoLink for the Apple iPhone and iPad is available, free of charge, at the App Store.

 Can I use EchoLink to set up a private link